gregberge/svgr/packages/rollup/README.md

 )
 ```

+The named export defaults to `ReactComponent`, but can be customized with the `namedExport` option.

 ### Use your own Babel configuration

 By default, `@svgr/rollup` applies a babel transformation with [optimized configuration](https://github.com/smooth-code/svgr/blob/master/packages/rollup/src/index.js).
 In some case you may want to apply a custom one (if you are using Preact for an example).
 You can turn off Babel transformation by specifying `babel: false` in options.